Paniyiri Greek Festival

 The Paniyiri Greek Festival is usually held in May each year in Musgrave Park, Brisbane, Queensland, Australia.
 It is the longest running cultural festival in Queensland and the longest running Greek festival in Australia.
-The festival is famous for its food, music and Hellenic dancing.
+It is named after the village festivals in Greece called "Paniyiria" (πανηγύρια) which are held throughout Greece during the summer.
+The Brisbane festival is famous for its food, music and Hellenic dancing.
 Crowds of up to 60,000 people flock to the two-day festivities, and over a thousand volunteers help in the running of Queensland's largest festival.